Cornelia Connelly

-Cornelia Connelly, SCHJ (née Peacock; January 15, 1809 – April 18, 1879) was an American-born educator who was the foundress of the Society of the Holy Child Jesus, a Catholic religious institute.
-In 1846, she founded the first of many Holy Child schools, in England.

-Connelly has been proposed for sainthood in the Catholic Church.
-1992, she was proclaimed as Venerable by Pope John Paul II.
+Cornelia Connelly, SHCJ (née Cornelia Peacock; January 15, 1809 – April 18, 1879) was an American-born educator who was the foundress of the Society of the Holy Child Jesus, a religious congregation in the Roman Catholic Church.
+In 1846, she founded the first of many Holy Child schools in England.
+A beatification process for Connelly has been opened.
+In 1992, she was proclaimed as venerable by Pope John Paul II.

 Early life

 Cornelia Peacock was born in Philadelphia and raised a Presbyterian by her father, Ralph William Peacock Sr. and mother, Mary Swope.
 With her father dying in 1818 and her mother dying in 1823, Peacock was left orphaned at the age of 14.
 She went to live with her half-sister Isabella and her husband, Austin Montgomery.
 In 1831 she was baptized into the Protestant Episcopal Church and, despite her family's protests, married the Reverend Pierce Connelly, an Episcopal priest.
 Cornelia had been well educated by tutors at home.
 Pierce was five years her senior, a graduate of the University of Pennsylvania.
 The two moved to Natchez, Mississippi, where Pierce had accepted the Holy Trinity Episcopal church's rectorship.
 By all accounts, they were an immensely happy couple and welcomed by their parishioners.
 Pierce profited from land investments, and in 1835 was appointed chairman of the Episcopal Convention of the Southwest, which augured well for a future bishopric.
 The couple had a son, Mercer, and a daughter, Adeline.
 Later research has also revealed that the Connellys owned and sold slaves, the first having been gifted to them by a friend after the birth of their first child.